hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ![example of how not to use a second confirmation layer](/assets/components/dropdown/dropdown-example-dont.png =507x*) !!!

-## Content
+### Content

-There is no character limit for ListItems, but we recommend keeping them short and concise (~36 characters).
+While there are no character limits for ListItems, we recommend keeping them short and concise so the List is easy to scan.

-Take care to use dropdowns correctly.
-A crowded or overly complex dropdown can lead to a frustrating user experience, especially for assistive technology users.
-Contact the [Design Systems Team](/about/support) to discuss alternative options if a dropdown feels too complex.